heseltime/heseltime.github.io/pages/rDai.md

 @Johannes Kepler University (JKU), Linz: Motivated mainly by the apparent connection between AI technologies and approaches like modeling and NLP/LLM (Natural Language Processing/Large Language Models) and my discipline, ECM.

-What follows are a selection of topics (correlating with course work) and what I did and do and think about in those areas: these Masters level studies are on-going (target 2025), now full-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI.
+What follows are a selection of topics (correlating with course work) and what I did and do and think about in those areas: these Masters level studies are on-going (target December 2024), now full-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI.
 The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for a potential Symbolic Computation direction of these studies post-Masters here in Linz, where however LLMs and a topic dear to my heart are taking center-stage for now.

 # Thesis (Seminar/Practical Work): Few-Shot/In-Context Learning vs. Finetuning of LLMs for Document Accessibility